 The prime rate is the lending rate Canada’s banks and financial institutions use to set interest rates for variable loans and lines of credit, including mortgages.
-TD Bank’s prime rate is currently 3.95%.
+TD Bank’s prime rate today, December 4, 2023, is currently 6.95%.

 About TD Bank’s prime rate

-TD Bank’s posted prime rate is 3.95%.
+TD Bank’s posted prime rate is 7.2%.
 TD Bank is also unique in that it posts a separate prime rate for mortgages.
-As of November 1st, 2016, the TD Bank mortgage prime rate is 2.85%.
+As of June 15th, 2023, the TD Bank mortgage prime rate is 7.10%.

-When you get a variable mortgage from TD Bank, the interest rate will be expressed as the TD Bank prime rate, plus or minus a certain percentage point.
+When you get a variable-rate mortgage from TD Bank, the interest rate will be expressed as the TD Bank prime rate, plus or minus a certain percentage point.
 For example, if the TD Bank prime rate is 3.00%, and your mortgage rate is prime minus 0.50%, your mortgage rate would be 2.50%.

 If TD Bank were to change its prime rate, your mortgage rate would change by the same amount.
 For example, if the TD Bank prime rate were raised to 3.25%, your mortgage rate would rise with it to 2.75%.

-This rule doesn’t apply to fixed mortgage rates.
+Unlike variable-rate mortgage, fixed-rate mortgages are not immediately affected by changes in the TD Bank prime rate.
 When you get a fixed-rate mortgage, your mortgage rate is guaranteed not to change for the entire term.
 This mitigates your risk in the event rates go up, because your rate won’t change.
-However, if rates go down you won’t enjoy the added benefit.
+However, if rates go down, you won’t enjoy the added benefit.
 Fixed rates are best if you think mortgage rates will go up, or if you want the stability of knowing exactly what rate you’ll be paying regardless of what happens in the market.

 |Provider||5 Year fixed||5 Year variable||3 Year fixed||10 Year fixed|

 Best market rate